zzzprojects/docs/entityframework-extensions.net/pages/getting-started/configure-options.md

 };
 ```

-This is perfect when you want consistent behavior across your whole application without having to set options every time.
+This approach is ideal when you want consistent behavior across your entire application without having to configure options for every call.

----

 ## Troubleshooting

 ### Overriding Your Options

-One common mistake we often see—especially when configuring global options—is unintentionally overriding the previous configuration.
+One common mistake we often see — especially when configuring global options — is unintentionally overriding a previous configuration.

+This behavior is expected, as assigning `EntityFrameworkManager.BulkOperationBuilder` multiple times replaces the previous builder entirely.

-In the example below, we first set a builder with `BatchSize = 1000`, but right after that, we assign a new builder that sets `BatchTimeout = 60`.
-The problem?
-The first configuration is completely lost because the second assignment replaces it entirely.
+In the example below, we first assign a builder with `BatchSize = 1000`.
+Right after that, we assign a new builder that sets `BatchTimeout = 60`.
+The problem is that the first configuration is completely lost, because the second assignment replaces it entirely.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore